micro-manager/pycro-manager/README.md

 ## Contributing

 We welcome community contributions to improve Pycro-manager, including bug fixes, improvements to documentation, examples of different use cases, or internal improvements.
 Check out the [contributing guide](https://github.com/micro-manager/pycro-manager/blob/master/Contributing.md) to see more about the workflow.
 Areas where community contributions would be especially helpful can be found on the [Issues](https://github.com/micro-manager/pycro-manager/issues) page with a **Help wanted** label

+Information about how to setup a development environment for the Java parts of Pycro-manager can be found [here](https://github.com/micro-manager/pycro-manager/issues/123)